susannah-b/shiver-unpaired/README.md

 This requires
 1. your choice of pipeline parameters, specified in `config.bash`;
 2. an alignment of existing reference genomes, lots of which are available to download from the [Los Alamos National Lab](http://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html);
 3. fasta files containing the adapters and primers used for sequencing: ask your sequencing team for these.
+(Adapters are removed with trimmomatic, and "The naming of the various sequences within this file determines how they are used" - trimmomatic docs.
+A default Illumina adapters file can be found in the [source code for IVA](https://github.com/sanger-pathogens/iva/).)
 Initialisation files will be put into a directory called `MyInitDir` if you run
 ```bash
 $ ./shiver_init.bash MyInitDir config.bash MyRefAlignment.fasta